 - 1. Single vs. Multiple OPs.

-- 2. Centralized ICANN run OP?
+- 2. ICANN as the single OP?

+- 3. ICANN as one of many OPs?

-- 3. OP Accreditation: Definition of Tech/Operational Requirements to become "trusted", Drafting of OPAA and OP Guidebook?
+- 4. OP Accreditation: Definition of Tech/Operational Requirements to become "trusted", Drafting of OPAA and OP Guidebook?

 Approved Authentication Mechanisms

 Section 3.2 of RFC 7481 defines the requirements for clients and servers on the use of the authentication framework specified in "HTTP: Authentication" [RFC7235].
 Either "basic" or "digest" authentication schemes can be used.
 Servers must support one scheme and clients must support both to ensure interoperability.